Congress to add flights at Washington National, require new air refund rule in FAA deal

 The legislation would establish a Senate-confirmed position of deputy secretary for consumer protection, who would run a new office with an annual budget of $14 million dedicated to consumer issues.

-The post Congress to add flights at Washington National, require new air refund rule in FAA deal appeared first on Pennsylvania Capital-Star.
+The post Congress to add flights at Washington National, require new air refund rule in FAA deal appeared first on Missouri Independent.